Rotten Tomatoes

 Audience Reviews

-CaDarius F In my Intro Social Justice class, we watched the "13th."
+Conner L I really liked this film.
+The way it describes what African Americans have been through has really showed me what life was like for them back then.
+The images and videos they used In the film also makes It come to life.
+It's crazy that those videos weren't made that long ago.
+Only in the 50s and 60s.
+That's not that long ago if you think about it.
+Rated 4.5 out of 5 stars 09/19/24 Full Review CaDarius F In my Intro Social Justice class, we watched the "13th."
 This movie was very emotional in a sense that I have experienced this or, saw these situations happen firsthand to others.
 Truthfully, I was extremely upset knowing the obstacles and limits we've been through.
 There is beauty in the struggle, and we are waking up and breaking these mental chains.
 Rated 5 out of 5 stars 02/09/24 Full Review darius b In my social justice class at Philander Smith University we reviewed the film The 13th and my initial thoughts on the film are that there are several valuable lessons to be learned while watching the film.
 Several Lessons in the film that should be learned but are not talked about throughout educational systems.
 The several injustices against African Americans in the United States are thoroughly discussed and explained through historical facts and present-day news.
 The film is a great source of information for the youth.
 Rated 5 out of 5 stars 02/09/24 Full Review Jojo P We watched this movie in my Social Justice class at Philander Smith University, and the film was very enlightening film to watch.
 It showed the persisting issue going on in America's society in the minority groups especially.
 I would recommend that other classes and teachers watch this film to get insight into the problems still occurring in today's world.
 Rated 5 out of 5 stars 02/09/24 Full Review Justin D I watched this movie in my social justice class at Philander Smith University and it was a very informative movie that dives into the experiences of African Americans in the United States.
 I learned a lot about how the different presidents made decisions that directly impacted minorities.
 They started to arrest African Americans for minor crimes, which stigmatize their community making them feel unwanted and disgraced.
 I also learned that there were important factors that made it easy for the African American and Hispanic communities to be arrested, such as the war on drugs.
 Overall, I enjoyed this movie, and I learned a lot about what African Americans had to go through, throughout history.
-Rated 4 out of 5 stars 02/09/24 Full Review A W Absolutely eye opening Rated 5 out of 5 stars 01/04/24 Full Review Leaburn O Makes a strong case for judicial reform in the US but an incredibly biased one.
-Usual emotive background music dictating how you're meant to feel.
-It's decent but there's more to this topic that needs to be debated.
-Rated 3.5 out of 5 stars 12/01/23 Full Review Read all reviews Post a rating
+Rated 4 out of 5 stars 02/09/24 Full Review A W Absolutely eye opening Rated 5 out of 5 stars 01/04/24 Full Review Read all reviews

 Cast & Crew

-77% 75% The Ivory Game TRAILER for The Ivory Game 81% 73% Audrie & Daisy TRAILER for Audrie & Daisy 100% 77% Seeing Allred TRAILER for Seeing Allred 100% 84% Sky Ladder: The Art of Cai Guo-Qiang TRAILER for Sky Ladder: The Art of Cai Guo-Qiang 97% 72% The Death and Life of Marsha P. Johnson TRAILER for The Death and Life of Marsha P. Johnson Discover more movies and TV shows.
+The Ivory Game 77% 76% The Ivory Game Watchlist TRAILER for The Ivory Game Audrie & Daisy 81% 73% Audrie & Daisy Watchlist TRAILER for Audrie & Daisy Seeing Allred 100% 77% Seeing Allred Watchlist TRAILER for Seeing Allred Sky Ladder: The Art of Cai Guo-Qiang 100% 85% Sky Ladder: The Art of Cai Guo-Qiang Watchlist TRAILER for Sky Ladder: The Art of Cai Guo-Qiang The Death and Life of Marsha P. Johnson 97% 72% The Death and Life of Marsha P. Johnson Watchlist TRAILER for The Death and Life of Marsha P. Johnson Discover more movies and TV shows.
 View More

 Movie Info